GigaSpaces-ProfessionalServices/BBW-Kafka-Producer/README.md

 ###4.
 Build BBW-kafka-producer code

-> cd ~/work/gigaspaces/BBW/BBW-kafka-producer
+> cd BBW-kafka-producer

-> Edit bootstrap.servers value if you are using other than "kafka:9092" at BBW-Kafka-Producer/src/main/java/com/javatechie/k8s/ProducerCreator.java
+Note: Edit 'bootstrap.servers' value if you are using other than "kafka:9092" at BBW-Kafka-Producer/src/main/java/com/javatechie/k8s/ProducerCreator.java

 > mvn clean install